openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `descriptor_map` refers to the `input_descriptor` element with an identifier `id_credential` and tells the Verifier that there is a proof of AnonCred Credential (`format` is `ac_vp`) directly in the vp_token (path is the root designated by `$`).
 Furthermore, it indicates using `path_nested` parameter that the user claims can be found embedded in the proof underneath `requested_proof.revealed_attr_groups.id_card_credential`.

-The following is the content of the `presentation_definition` parameter:
+The following is the content of the `vp_token` parameter:

 <{{examples/response/ac_vp_sd.json}}